-Sheet stationery of grammage 60 g/m to 80 g/m shall be used in accordance with machine manufacturer's instructions.
+For sheet stationery operations, sheet stationery of grammage 60 g/m2 to 80 g/m2 shall be used in accordance with machine manufacturer's instructions.
 ISO A4 sheets shall be used whenever possible; otherwise, a sheet size characteristic of typical use shall be used.